Jelmerrr/Monochromatic/README.md

 # Monochromatic
-A simple game abut color
+A simple game about color

 Proof of concept version